ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/2.1-convert/README.md

   ![Conversion job survey prompt on AAP Web UI](images/convert_survey_prompt.png)

 - Next we see the job template survey prompt asking us to `Select EL Group to convert`.
-Choose the `CentOS7_Dev` inventory group.
-For the `Select target RHEL Lifecycle Environment to convert to` option, we want to utilize the comparable `RHEL7_Dev` Content View for our RPM package sources during the conversion, so choose `RHEL7_Dev` and click the "Next" button.
+Choose the `CentOS7_Dev` inventory group and click the "Next" button.
 This will bring you to a preview of the selected job options and variable settings.

   ![Conversion job preview on AAP Web UI](images/convert_preview.png)